 Senior tight end Tyler Conklin undergoes foot surgery, no timetable for return

-Conklin reportedly broke his foot in training camp and doctors currently have no timetable for his return, Bonamego said.
+Conklin reportedly broke his foot in training camp and doctors currently have no timetable for his return.
+Head Coach John Bonamego didn't rule out Conklin returning to the field at some point this season.

 “We’ll continue to listen to the medical professionals,” he said.
 “What’s most important now is Tyler’s health.
-Thankfully, this is a position where we have some depth.”
+Thankfully, this is a position where we have some depth.
+We're hoping for the best and planning for the worst."

-The Chesterfield native, who transferred from Northwood University in 2015, broke out for the Chippewas with 42 receptions for 560 yards and six touchdowns in 2016.
-He had two catches in the upset win at Oklahoma State and made national highlight reels with his one-handed catch against Ohio.
+Conklin, who transferred from Northwood University in 2015, broke out for the Chippewas with 42 receptions for 560 yards and six touchdowns in 2016.
+The Chesterfield native had two catches in the upset win at Oklahoma State and made national highlight reels with his one-handed catch against Ohio.

 Behind Conklin, CMU has senior Zach Crouch (21 career receptions) and juniors Logan Hessbrook and Jonathan Carson, who both got playing time in the spring game.

-Central Michigan opens the season against Rhode Island at 7 p.m. on Aug.
+Central Michigan opens the season against Rhode Island at 7 p.m.
+Thursday, Aug.
 31 at Kelly/Shorts Stadium.